SayiaFelix/Birthday-Form/README.md

 * easy-to-understand
 * format
 {Click on the live link below and it will lead you to Akan Birthday Form.Buttons are workable and they will help you to get information you want immediately.}
+### BDD
+You will be able to receive your Akan name
 ## Known Bugs
 {In this project their still some space for improving in any styling and scripting.
 Feel free to fork the repo for improvement.}